jacorbal/pynfact/pynfact/initnew/posts/first_entry.md

       * Only the "Title" and the "Date" are requiered fileds.

-      * If you don't want comments for any post, turn off the *Disqus* engine by setting "disqus: no" in the `config.yml` file.
+      * If you don't want comments for any post, turn off the comments engine by setting `comments: "no"` in the `config.yml` file.

-      * The extension of each post **must** be `.md` or `.mkdn`, or else the file will be ignored
+      * The extension of each post **must** be `.md`, or else the file will be ignored.

-      * A post set as "Private" it will be generated, but it's not referenced by any link
+      * A post set as "Private" still will be generated, but will not be referenced by any link.

       * Read the full documentation for more information.
 ```